December 5, 2011

 On the computer side, I wrote a fairly simple UDP application using the SDL and SDL_net libraries.
 SDL was used to obtain the input from a generic joystick device (a PS3 controller, in this case), parse the relevant analog/digital inputs into control signals, and forward the appropriate control signals to Biopsy Bot.

 In order to collect a sample of the mysterious blob (Jello), a syringe was attached to the motors in an old scanner head, creating the sample collection mechanism.
 Using a geared motor and the respective track, one side of the syringe plunger was ground down, and the track was fixed to it.
 A custom mounting bracket was then created out of plexi-glass, allowing the geared motor to press and retract the syringe.

 Once complete, the entire mechanism was attached to a motor, so it could be raised/lowered by the robot.
 Part of the project requirements was to automate the sample collection process, so the automatic functionality was integrated into the control software, and could be activated by simply holding a button on the controller for a few seconds:

-This was a group project involving me (Brandon Castellano), Ryan Mantha, Daren Michener, and Brock Turner.
-Here’s a picture of the team hard at work in a room we probably spent far too much time in (with me taking the picture, but you’ve seen me already):
+This was a group project, with the team involving me (Brandon Castellano), Daren Michener, Ryan Mantha, and Brock Turner.
+Here’s a picture of us hard at work on the software, in a lab room we probably spent far too much time in together (from left-to-right is Brock, Ryan, and Daren):